spas-mirchev/learning-projects/Terminal/tictactoe-minimax/README.md

 - One player: the user plays **second**, the other player is based on the Minimax algorithm

-The Minimax algorithm used in two of the modes is based on the <a href="https://en.wikipedia.org/wiki/Minimax#Pseudocode" target=”_blank” >this pseudocode</a>.
+The Minimax algorithm used in two of the modes is based on the <a href="https://en.wikipedia.org/wiki/Minimax#Pseudocode" target="_blank" >this pseudocode</a>.

 <div id="tictactoe-image" align="center">